John Rebus

-Detective Inspector John Rebus is the protagonist in the Inspector Rebus series of detective novels by the Scottish writer Sir Ian Rankin, ten of which have so far been televised as Rebus.
-The novels are mostly set in and around Edinburgh.
-Rebus has been portrayed by John Hannah, Ken Stott and Richard Rankin for television, with Ron Donachie playing the character for the BBC Radio dramatisations.
+Detective Inspector John Rebus is the protagonist of the Inspector Rebus series of detective novels by the Scottish writer Sir Ian Rankin, which have been adapted for the stage, radio and television.

+Rebus is introduced in Rankin's second novel Knots and Crosses (1987) as a Detective Sergeant in the Lothian and Borders Police in Edinburgh, Scotland.
+He is a misanthropic, deceitful, curmudgeonly and self-loathing ex-SAS serviceman who flouts authority and revels in "old-school" detective work; his flaws often exacerbated by both the nature of his occupation and his inclination to drink and smoke heavily.
+His partner, DC Siobhan "Shiv" Clarke, who first appears in The Black Book (1993), acts as his foil, protégé and trusted friend.
+She shares his workaholic tendencies, but is better versed in newer methods and technologies which Rebus avoids, and must often manage his unpredictable nature.

+In adaptations for the stage, radio and screen, the character has been portrayed by numerous actors.
+These adaptations, like the novels, are mostly set in and around Edinburgh.
+In 2014, Rebus was ranked as the third-most popular Scottish literary character in an international poll.

 In the books

-In a series of books and short stories by Ian Rankin, beginning with Knots and Crosses published in 1987 and ending with Exit Music in 2007, John Rebus is a detective in the Lothian and Borders Police force, stationed in Edinburgh.
+In the series of books and short stories by Ian Rankin, beginning with Knots and Crosses published in 1987, John Rebus is a detective in the Lothian and Borders Police, stationed in Edinburgh.
 After the first book, he is promoted from Detective Sergeant to Detective Inspector.
-In novels published after his retirement at the end of Exit Music, Rebus continues to work with the Edinburgh police, either as a civilian or again as a police officer, but only in a temporary capacity.
+In novels published after his retirement at the end of Exit Music, Rebus continues to work with Lothian and Borders Police either as a civilian or again as a police officer, but only in a temporary capacity.